Toughsheet Community Stadium: History

-The stadium is an all-seater stadium with a capacity of almost 29,000 and was completed in 1997, replacing the club's old ground, Burnden Park.
+The stadium is an all-seater stadium with a capacity of 28,001 and was completed in 1997, replacing the club's old ground, Burnden Park.

 By the 1980s, Burnden Park, which at its peak had held over 60,000 spectators, was becoming increasingly dilapidated, and a section of terracing was sold off for redevelopment as a supermarket to help pay off the club's rising debts, not helped by falling attendances as the club slid into the lower divisions.
 The stadium’s capacity was eventually reduced to just over 20,000.

 Bolton Wanderers had dropped into the Third Division in 1983 and later spent a season in the Fourth Division.
 In January 1990, the Taylor Report required all clubs in the top two divisions of the English league to have an all-seater stadium by the 1994-95 season.
 Bolton were still in the Third Division at that stage, but were aiming for promotion - which was finally achieved in 1993.
 By that time, the club's owners had decided to relocate to a new all-seater stadium away from Burnden Park and, by 1995, had identified a location at Horwich as the preferred site of a new stadium.